Africa Corps (Russia): Organization

+The Africa Corps reports directly to the Russian MoD, with suspected links to Russian military intelligence service GRU.
+Russian deputy defence minister Yunus-bek Yevkurov oversees the direct management of the corps while lieutenant general Andrey Averyanov is in charge of military affairs.
+Its presumed administrative building in Moscow is adjacent to the Central Scientific Research Institute of Chemistry and Mechanics, a classified military research institute which has been linked to activities conducted on behalf of the GRU.
+Averyanov has previously led a notorious GRU unit until at least 2022.

+According to an investigation by French outlet Jeune Afrique, former Redut leader Konstantin Mirzayants is in charge of the corps' operations in Africa.
+Africa Corps operations in Mali are overseen by Andrey “Kep” Nikolaevich Ivanov and Ivan “Miron” Alexandrovich Maslov, both of whom were previously in charge of Wagner troops in Mali.

-The Africa Corps has a smaller and more integrated role compared to Wagner, focusing on providing military support, training, and urban counterterrorism cooperation with local Russia-aligned governments in countries like Libya, Mali, Burkina Faso, Niger, and the Central African Republic.
+The Africa Corps has a smaller and more integrated role compared to Wagner, focusing on providing military support, training, and urban counterterrorism cooperation with local Russia-aligned governments in countries.
 The Russian government aims to use this entity to project influence, filling the security vacuum left by the withdrawal of Western powers, especially France, from the Sahel region.
 Russia also seeks to gain control over strategic resources like uranium, particularly in Niger, as well as leverage migration routes for geopolitical purposes.

 Sanctions

 In November 2024, the United Kingdom sanctioned the Africa Corps along with the Espanola formation and 81st Special Forces Brigade.
-According to foreign secretary David Lammy, the goal is to counter illegal Russian activities, hinder the destabilisation of African countries and to interrupt supply for the Russian war effort in Ukraine.
+According to British foreign secretary David Lammy, the goal is to "counter illegal Russian activities, hinder the destabilisation of African countries and to interrupt supply for the Russian war effort in Ukraine".

+In December 2024, the EU sanctioned Averyanov.